 South Africa is my field-site and adoptive home of 15 years.
-Since my work is about the national social welfare program, I make my research immediately available to those it most effects.
+I always try to make my research immediately available to those it most effects.
 I have done so through expert testimony, policy advice, investigative journalism, and documentary film-making.
 My current (and past) public projects include:

 This work is in partnership with the Black Sash, Wanga Zembe (Medical Research Council) and Engenas Senona (Department of Social Development).
 We have interviewed over 100 social grantees and paralegal fieldworkers to understand the challenges of delivering social welfare during a global health crisis.
 We are using this research to advocate for Universal Basic Income.